carlosabalde/libvmod-redis/README.rst

 * **Full support for execution of LUA scripts** (i.e. ``EVAL`` command), including optimistic automatic execution of ``EVALSHA`` commands.
 * **All Redis reply data types are supported**, including partial support to access to components of simple (i.e. not nested) array replies.
 * **Redis pipelines are not (and won't be) supported**.
 LUA scripting, which is fully supported by the VMOD, it's a much more flexible alternative to pipelines for atomic execution and minimizing latency.
 Pipelines are hard to use and error prone, specially when using the ``WATCH`` command.
-* **Support for multiple Redis servers and multiple Redis connections per worker thread**.
+* **Support for classic Redis deployments** using multiple Redis servers (replicated or standalone) **and for clustered deployments based on Redis Cluster**.
+* **Support both for multiple Redis connections**, local to each Varnish worker thread, or shared using one or more pools.

 Looking for official support for this VMOD?
 Please, contact Allenta Consulting (http://www.allenta.com), the Varnish Software integration partner for Spain and Portugal (https://www.varnish-software.com/partner/allenta-consulting).